outworkers/phantom/README.md

 CQL 3 index and non-primary index columns
 =========================================

 When you want to use a column in a ```where``` clause, you need an index on it.
-Cassandra data modeling is out of the scope of this writing, but phantom offers ```com.newzly.phantom.Keys.SecondaryKey``` to enable querying.
+Cassandra data modeling is out of the scope of this writing, but phantom offers ```com.newzly.phantom.keys.Index``` to enable querying.

 The CQL 3 schema for secondary indexes can also be auto-generated with ```ExampleRecord4.create()```.